mohamedelbendary228/Shop-App/README.md

 # shop_app

-An E-commerce app for online shopping with CRUD Services.
+An E-commerce app for online shopping.
 ## Getting Started

 This project is a starting point for a Flutter application.